 For decades before Japan gambled its future on a war with the United States, the Marine Corps developed the doctrine, equipment, and organization needed for just such a conflict.
 Although the Army provided troops for the defense of the Philippines, the westernmost American possession in the Pacific, the Marine Corps faced two formidable challenges: placing garrisons on any of the smaller possessions that the Navy might use as bases at the onset of war; and seizing and defending the additional naval bases that would enable the United States to project its power to the very shores of Japan's Home Islands.
-A succession of Orange war plans-Orange stood for Japan in a series of color-coded planning documents-provided the strategy for the amphibious offensive required to defeat Japan and the defensive measures to protect the bases upon which the American campaign would depend.
+A succession of Orange war plans - Orange stood for Japan in a series of color-coded planning documents - provided the strategy for the amphibious offensive required to defeat Japan and the defensive measures to protect the bases upon which the American campaign would depend.

 As a militaristic Japan made inroads into China in the 1930s, concern heightened for the security of Wake, Midway, Johnston, and Palmyra Islands, the outposts protecting Hawaii, a vital staging area for a war in the Pacific.
 (Although actually atolls - tiny islands clustered on a reef-fringed lagoon-Wake, Midway, Johnston, and Palmyra have traditionally been referred to as islands.)
 By 1937, the Marine Corps was discussing the establishment of battalion-size security detachments on the key Pacific outposts, and the following year's War Plan Orange proposed dispatching this sort of defense detachment to three of the Hawaiian outposts - Wake, Midway, and Johnston.
 The 1938 plan called for a detachment of 28 officers and 428 enlisted Marines at Midway, armed with 5-inch coastal defense guns, 3-inch antiaircraft weapons, searchlights for illuminating targets at night, and machine guns.
-The detachment, similarly equipped, was to be slightly smaller, 25 officers and 420 enlisted men.
+The Wake detachment, similarly equipped, was to be slightly smaller, 25 officers and 420 enlisted men.
 The Johnston Island group would consist of just nine officers and 126 enlisted men and have only the antiaircraft guns, searchlights, and machine guns.
-The plan called for the units to deploy by M-Day-the date of an American mobilization for war-"in sufficient strength to repel minor craft gun on the parade ground of the Marine Barracks.
-By the end of 1942, 14 Marine defense battalions were in existence.
+The plan called for the units to deploy by M-Day-the date of an American mobilization for war-"in sufficient strength to repel minor naval raids and raids by small landing parties."
+In the fall of 1938, an inspection party visited the sites to look for possible gun positions and fields of fire and to validate the initial manpower estimates.